micrjames/Modal/README.md

 ## Setup

-Setting up the project involves first importing, in the case of using the class in a browser-based project, or requiring it, in the case of a node-based project.
+Setting up the project involves importing it.
 First, the modal depends on the following html structure:
 ```
 <html>
    …